The Top 5 Road to Hana Tours

 Hana Waterfall & Beach Full Loop Tour

 Few trips journey into the real heart of Hawaii like the Road to Hana—especially when you’re on board with the Hana Waterfall & Beach Full Loop Tour.
 This 8-12-hour expedition has several factors that make it stand out from the rest.
 First off?
-This Tour is the brainchild of Kellen Ferguson, who was born and raised on Maui and knows the island like back of his hand.
+This Tour is the brainchild of Kellen Ferguson, who was born and raised on Maui and knows the island like the back of his hand.
 His deep knowledge of the land informs his tours, which brim with an insider’s insights—and stops at special spots that other tour companies typically drive past.
-What’s more, each of these Local Maui tours’ journeys are custom-designed, allowing you to set the pace and determine the action (with weather and safety considerations in mind, of course).
+What’s more, each of these Local Maui tours’ journeys is custom-designed, allowing you to set the pace and determine the action (with weather and safety considerations in mind, of course).
 With options ranging from tours of lava tubes, ocean blowholes, and ancient lava formations to hikes that’ll take you to some of Maui’s most astonishing waterfalls, you’re bound to settle on an itinerary that will leave you more than satisfied.
 Further, while most rental companies disallow vehicles to travel to Maui’s “backside”—the barren and beautiful swath of land between Hana and Kula, which includes blind curves and washboard sections—the Hana Waterfall & Beach Full Loop Tour provides guests with the chance to do so (and safely at that).
 This will bring you into close contact with a stretch of Maui few see—and a glimpse into old Hawaii.

 Know Before You Go: